Alberto Moreno: Sevilla

 Moreno was born in the Andalusian capital of Seville and at the age of 13 joined local side Sevilla.
 There he progressed through the club's youth academy and made his senior debut for the reserve side, Sevilla Atlético, on 12 June 2011 in a 3–1 home win over Guadalajara in the Segunda División B play-offs.
 The club ultimately lost 5–4 on aggregate, however.
-His first full season followed thereafter during which he scored four goals in 30 games, including his first senior goal directly from a corner kick in added time against Cádiz.
+His first full season followed thereafter during which he scored four goals in 30 games, including his first senior goal directly from a corner-kick in added time against Cádiz.
 Whilst playing for the reserve side, Moreno operated under the tutelage of Ramón Tejada who rotated him between attacking and defensive positions down the left-flank of the field.
 The positional rotation was later credited for his tactical awareness which contributed to him making his first team, and La Liga debut.
-This took place on 8 April 2012 when he came on as a substitute for Manu del Moral in the last minutes of a 1–0 away loss against Athletic Bilbao.
+This took place on 8 April 2012 when he came on as a substitute for Manu del Moral in the final minutes of a 1–0 away defeat against Athletic Bilbao.

-In February 2013, Moreno was permanently promoted to the first team and he scored his first professional goal on 20 October, netting the second in a 2–2 draw at Real Valladolid.
-He ultimately made 17 appearances during a campaign blemished only by a straight red card he received following a confrontation with Gabi in a league match against Atlético Madrid.
+In February 2013, Moreno was permanently promoted to the first-team and he scored his first professional goal on 20 October, netting the second in a 2–2 draw at Real Valladolid.
+He ultimately made 17 appearances during a campaign blemished only by a straight red card he received following a confrontation with Gabi in a 1–1 draw against Atlético Madrid.
 He enjoyed a breakthrough season in the 2013–14 campaign where he made 44 appearances in total for the club, including 14 in Sevilla's victorious run in the UEFA Europa League.
-His performances throughout the season also contributed towards Sevilla ending the fifth in the league and earned him a spot in Spain's provisional squad for the 2014 FIFA World Cup.
+His performances throughout the season also contributed towards Sevilla ending the season fifth in the league and earned him a spot in Spain's provisional squad for the 2014 FIFA World Cup.

-On 12 August 2014, and on the eve of Sevilla's 2014 UEFA Super Cup match against Real Madrid, Moreno was withdrawn from the club's match-day squad after the club agreed a £12 million deal with Premier League side Liverpool for his signature.
+On 12 August 2014, on the eve of Sevilla's 2014 UEFA Super Cup match against Real Madrid, Moreno was withdrawn from the club's matchday squad after the club agreed a £12 million deal with Premier League side Liverpool for his signature.
 Following the match, Moreno was in tears and had to be consoled as he was given a send off by the club's fans.
 He later explained that he was emotional to be leaving Sevilla as the club was the "club of his life" but that he was equally motivated to succeed at Liverpool.